zefirka/Warden.js/docs/DataBus.md

 Create :
  - `object.stream(type, [context])` - Creates an event stream and returns associated data bus,
+ - `Warden.Stream([creator], [context], [strict])` - creates a simple stream,
- - `stream.bus()` - Creates data bus associated with `stream`
+ - `Warden.Host([context]).newBus()` - Creates data bus associated with given host.

 Usage:
  - `bus[methodName]([params])[methodName]([params])...` - Chain of methods.

 ## Concept
-Each stream (as source of data) can host data buses, each one represent a pipeline for data which we take from stream.
-When stream evaluated (takes data from event/callback/timer/etc) all listened data buses evaluating too.
-If data bus don't listened one that it's not evaluated.
+Each source of data can host data buses (e.g. streams), each one of them represent a pipeline for data which we take from source.
+When stream evaluated (takes data from event/callback/timer/etc) all associated data buses evaluating too.
 Data buses is the simple roads of your application could take and process data.
 With composing methods of data buses you can declare behavior of your application.
 All data buses are immutable.
 It means that every method (except .listen, .toggle and .log) of data bus returns new data bus inherited from given, so you can implement side-effects and don't worry about state.
 Like in functional languages real state incapsulated into call stack, there real state incapsulated into data bus processor stack.

 ## Firing and side-effects